Lung (Thoracic) Cancer Program

 Billings Clinic's Lung Cancer Program is a coordinated multi-specialty clinic for patients with diagnosed or suspected lung cancer.
 A multidisciplinary lung cancer team provides state-of-the-art diagnostics, treatment, appropriate and timely follow-up, and research support.

 Treatment options for lung cancers often involve multiple types of treatment.
-The lung cancer program is led by Brendan Bellew, MD, PhD.
-Other team members include highly skilled surgeons, pulmonologists, medical oncologists, and radiation oncologists.
+The Billings Clinic lung cancer program is a collaborative carer model.
+Members part of your care team include highly skilled surgeons, pulmonologists, medical oncologists, and radiation oncologists.

 Members of the multidisciplinary team participate in a Lung Tumor Board every two weeks to review cases and ensure best treatment practices are offered to patients.